LUMII-Syslab/imcs_layoutengine/doc/IMCSDialogLayout.md

 You can initialize the corresponding instance using the JavaScript new operator: var dialogLayout = new IMCSDialogLayout(callback);

 The callback parameter is a JavaScript object, which defines certain functions for getting information about dialog components to be layed out.
 Each dialog component is referenced by an id (the rComponent parameter, which is a natural number).
-The callback functions are as follows:
+The callback functions are as follows (all number values, including rComponent, should be integers):

 **getAnchor(rComponent)**